 In Word, you can use the gallery of equations in Word or manually type it out (or use Ink Equation).
 The MyScript Math add-in gives you a few more benefits.

-Write an equation with a finger, stylus, or the mouse.
+Write an equation with a finger, stylus, or mouse.
 Tap into more than 200 mathematical symbols.
-The handwriting recognition instantly converts your input to a clear typed equation.
+Handwriting recognition instantly converts your input to a clearly typed equation.